eissasoubhi/funPHP/README.md

 # phpDot
-php "dot" notation to get object attributes
+php "dot" notation to get object attributes.
 # What's this exactly ?
-Nothing :) just trying to make somthing cool and nice with php
+Nothing :) just trying to make somthing cool and nice with php.
 # What's the idea ?
-to use dot "." instead of "->" when working whith objects
+to use dot "." instead of "->" when working whith objects.
 # Example :
 ```php